Inedo/inedo-docs/ProGet/compliance/clair.md

 _Note: The port mappings may need to be customized to fit your environment.
 Make sure that you modify the config file to point to the proper Postgres instance and password._

-Once Clair is running, it will automatically connect to the vulnerability sources defined in the config file and download any vulnerabilities.
-Clair requires Internet access to connect to the different vulnerability sources that keep its vulnerability database up-to-date.
+Once Clair is running, it will automatically connect to the vulnerability sources defined in the config file and download the needed vulnerability detection information.
+Clair requires Internet access to connect to the different vulnerability sources that keep its vulnerability detection information up-to-date.

-### Installing the Clair Extensions {#extension data-title="Clair Extension"}
+## Installing the Clair Extensions {#extension data-title="Clair Extension"}

 Integrating Clair with ProGet is easy: Simply navigate to the _Administration > Extensions_ page in your instance of ProGet and click on the Clair extension to install it.

-### Configuring Clair in ProGet {#configureproget data-title="Clair in ProGet"}
+## Configuring Clair in ProGet {#configureproget data-title="Clair in ProGet"}

-To connect ProGet to Clair, you will first need to create a vulnerability source in _Administration > Vulnerability Sources > Create vulnerability source > Select Clair Index_.
+To connect ProGet to Clair, you will first need to create a vulnerability source in _Administration > Vulnerability Sources > Create vulnerability source_, then select the _Clair Index_.
 You will then need to give the source a name and specify the host and port for your Clair instance (i.e., http://localhost:6060/).

 Optionally, you can specify an `API Authorization Header` for your Clair authentication method.
-Currently, we do not support any specific authentication method in Clair; whatever value you put in the `API Authorization Header Value` will be passed to the Authorization property in the Clair API request.
+Currently, we do not support any specific authentication method in Clair; whatever value you put in the `API Authorization Header` value will be passed to the Authorization property in the Clair API request.

 :::attention {.best-practice}
 You must set the Web.BaseUrl to the URL of your ProGet server in _Administration > Advanced Settings_ in order for Clair to call to ProGet.